Watt steam engine: The partnership of Matthew Boulton and James Watt

 James Watt formed a partnership with Dr. Roebuck of the Carron Ironworks near Falkirk in exchange for two thirds of the profits from the Watt engine.
-He cleared Watt's debts and funded the building of a protoype engine at Kinneil House, and helped him get his 1769 patent.
+He cleared Watt's debts and funded the building of a prototype engine at Kinneil House, and helped him get his 1769 patent.
 The separate condenser showed dramatic potential for improvements on the Newcomen engine but Watt was still discouraged by seemingly insurmountable problems before a marketable engine could be perfected.
 The piston of the Newcomen engine didn't require a precision seal to the cylinder as it was the practice to pool some water above the piston to assist the seal, but for the Watt engine to be efficient the cylinder had to stay at steam temperature, so the piston had to seal without the water above.
 Watt tried unsuccessfully for 5 years to obtain an accurately bored cylinder for his steam engine.
 Joseph Wickham Roe stated in 1916: "When [John] Smeaton saw the first engine he reported to the Society of Engineers that 'Neither the tools nor the workmen existed who could manufacture such a complex machine with sufficient precision.

 In 1773 Dr Roebuck's suffered severe financial problems, in part due to flooding in his coal mine, and facing insolvency he agreed with Matthew Boulton that he would give Boulton his 2/3rds share in the Watt patent in return for cancellation of a debt of £1200.

 Then in 1774, John Wilkinson invented a way to cast and precision bore large diameter cylinders using a boring machine in which the shaft that held the cutting tool was supported on both ends and extended through the cylinder.
-Matthew Boulton arranged for the protoype Kinneil engine to be moved to his Soho works, and using a cylinder bored by Wilkinson, and with the facilities and the practical experience of craftsmen they were soon able to get the protoype engine working properly.
+Matthew Boulton arranged for the prototype Kinneil engine to be moved to his Soho works, and using a cylinder bored by Wilkinson, and with the facilities and the practical experience of craftsmen they were soon able to get the prototype engine working properly.
 As fully developed, it used about 75% less fuel than a similar Newcomen one.
 In 1775 Boulton & Watt formed a business partnership and the production of Boulton and Watt engines began.
 However it had taken 6 years of the 14 years patent period to get the engine to production, so in 1775 Boulton & Watt made the case that the remaining 8 years were insufficient to recoup the huge costs invested in getting to production and were able to get an Act of Parliament to extend the patent until 1800.